CogStack/MedCAT/README.md

 The idea is that the user can directly modify the logging behaviour of either the entire library or a certain set of modules within as they wish.
 We have provided a convenience method to add default handlers that log into the console as well as _medcat.log_ (`medcat.add_default_log_handlers`).

 Some details as to how one can configure the logging are described in the [MedCAT Tutorials](https://github.com/CogStack/MedCATtutorials).
+PS: Currently (temporarily!) the tutorial is in the `tutorials` folder.

 ## Acknowledgements
 Entity extraction was trained on [MedMentions](https://github.com/chanzuckerberg/MedMentions) In total it has ~ 35K entites from UMLS